adafruit/Adafruit_CircuitPython_Bundle/README.md

     git submodule add <git url> libraries/<target directory>

-The target directory should omit any MicroPython or CircuitPython specific prefixes such as `adafruit-micropython` to simplify the listing.
+The target directory should omit any CircuitPython specific prefixes such as `adafruit-circuitpython` to simplify the listing.

 ## Removing a library
 Only do this if you are replacing the module with an equivalent: